How to deal with a pest snail infestation in your aquarium?

 Remember that nothing goes to waste in an aquarium.

-If there’s any surplus, either the fish will overeat or a pest such as snails will take advantage of it.
+If there’s any surplus, either the fish will overeat, or a pest snail will take advantage of it.

 Neither option is good for your aquarium system.